How to Find a Hearing Aid That's Right for You

-Some of it depends on the severity of hearing loss and individual circumstances, says Robin Piper, AuD, CCC-A, audiologist and clinical supervisor of UH Audiology Services.
+Some of it depends on the severity of hearing loss and individual circumstances, says Robin Piper, AuD, CCC-A, audiologist and clinical supervisor of University Hospitals Audiology Services.

 Over-the Counter Hearing Aids

-The Food and Drug Administration in October 2021 authorized over-the-counter hearing aids with a goal of making hearing aids more accessible and affordable.
+The Food and Drug Administration recently authorized over-the-counter hearing aids to make hearing aids more accessible and affordable.
+They should be available online and in stores as early as mid-October 2022.

-Over-the-counter hearing aids are intended for people with mild to moderate hearing loss.
+Over-the-counter hearing aids are intended for people with mild to moderate hearing loss and offer a more affordable option.

 “To me, the analogy would be reading glasses you buy at the drug store,” Dr. Piper says.
 “You don’t get a professional with it.
 It’s plug and play.”